Kiwi-520/mcp-jupyter-server/README.md

 # 🚀 MCP Jupyter Server

-A RESTful API server for managing Jupyter notebooks programmatically.
+A MCP server for managing Jupyter notebooks programmatically.
 Create, edit, delete, and move cells in Jupyter notebooks using simple HTTP requests.

 ## 📋 Table of Contents